ihsn/SDCPractice/utility.rst

 and the higher the utility.

 ..
 NOTE::
-	This measure is related to risk measures based on distance and intervals (see Section 4.7).
+	This measure is related to risk measures based on distance and intervals (see the Section `Risk measures for continuous variables <measure_risk.html#Risk measures for continuous variables>`__).

 The greater the distance between the original and anonymized values, the lower the data utility.
 Greater distance, however, also reduces the risk